Leonard Decof

 Leonard Decof (1924 – December 31, 2010) was an American trial lawyer from Rhode Island, known for his many notable cases.
-A "prominent trial lawyer," his "legal career in Rhode Island lasted more than a half-century."

-Early life, military career, and education
+Early life and education

 Decof was born in Providence, Rhode Island, the son of Morty and Rose Metz Decof.
-Decof served as a captain in the United States Marine Corps.
-He served during World War II in the Pacific Theater of Operations in Guam from 1943 to 1946 and at Parris Island, South Carolina from 1950 to 1952.

-Decof received his bachelor's degree from Yale University in 1948 and his law degree from Harvard Law School in 1953.
+He received his bachelor's degree from Yale University in 1948 and his law degree from Harvard Law School in 1953.